mcguinness/okta-oidc-sample/readme.md

 This sample demonstrates the OpenID Connect implicit flow:

-- Sign-In: Authenticates user with [name/password](http://developer.okta.com/docs/api/resources/authn.html#primary-authentication-with-public-application) and exchanges a [sessionToken](http://developer.okta.com/docs/api/resources/authn.html#session-token) for an id_token (JWT) using a hidden iframe
+- Sign in with Password: Authenticates user with [name/password](http://developer.okta.com/docs/api/resources/authn.html#primary-authentication-with-public-application) and exchanges a [sessionToken](http://developer.okta.com/docs/api/resources/authn.html#session-token) for an id_token (JWT) using a hidden iframe
+- Sign in with IdP: Authenticates user by redirecting to an external Identity Provider (IdP) such as [Facebook](https://developer.facebook.com) in a popup window and returns an id_token (JWT) for the user via a hidden iframe
-- Refresh: Attempts to use an existing session to obtain an id_token (JWT) using a hidden iframe
+- Refresh Toke: Uses the current session with Okta to obtain a new id_token (JWT) via a hidden iframe
+- Request Protected Resource (API): Uses the `id_token` as an OAuth2 Bearer Access Token to request a protected resources from an API (you must first authenticate)

 These scenarios are enabled by the `okta_post_message` custom `response_mode` for the [OpenID Connect Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) which uses [HTML5 Window Messaging] (https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and a hidden iframe to return the [id_token]  (http://openid.net/specs/openid-connect-core-1_0.html#AuthResponse) to the Single Page Web App (SPA) without refreshing or redirecting the page.